Bounded and Divergent Trajectories And Expanding Curves on Homogeneous Spaces: Acknowledgements

 \section{Acknowledgements}

 I would like to thank my advisor, Nimish Shah, for numerous valuable discussions.
 I would also like to thank Jon Chaika for introducing me to the types of problems studied in this article.
+Finally, I would like to thank the anonymous referee for a careful reading of the article and for several suggestions and corrections on the previous version.